SEO Competitor Analysis: Step-by-Step Framework

 Backlink Profile Analysis

 Backlinks remain one of the strongest ranking factors.
-Analyzing your competitors’ backlink profiles reveals who links to them and why, which gives you a roadmap for building your own links.
+Analyzing competitor backlink profiles reveals who links to them and why, giving you a direct roadmap for building your own links.

 Comparing Domain Authority

-Start by comparing your domain’s overall authority to your competitors.
+Start by comparing your domain’s authority to your competitors.
 In Semrush, this is the Authority Score.
 In Ahrefs, it’s Domain Rating (DR).
-If your competitors have significantly higher authority scores, you’ll need to focus on building backlinks alongside content creation.
-If you’re in a similar range, content quality becomes the primary differentiator.
+The gap determines your strategy.

 |---|---|---|